Employment Security Department: Frequently asked questions - July 7, 2013

 What is the current unemployment rate?

-Employment Security publishes the seasonally adjusted unemployment rate once a month.
-The Employment and Economic Information website
+Employment Security publishes the seasonally adjusted unemployment rate once a month on the labor-market information section

 How can someone apply for unemployment benefits?
 Why are the telephone and computer the only options?

 Workers who lose their job through no fault of their own can apply for unemployment benefits online